kaltura-vpaas/webcasting-integration/README.md

 The XML defined by the KMS_KWEBCAST2 schema contains the following fields:

-*  `SlidesDocEntryId` - Representing Entry ID of the presentation slides Doc Entry (see: [documents](https://developer.kaltura.com/api-docs/service/documents))
+* `SlidesDocEntryId`: Representing Entry ID of the presentation slides entry (read more about [documents](https://developer.kaltura.com/api-docs/service/documents))
-* `IsKwebcastEntry` - Boolean (0/1) indicating that this is a live stream entry of type Interactive Webcast
+* `IsKwebcastEntry` - Boolean (0/1) indicates whether this is a live stream entry of type Interactive Webcast
-* `IsSelfServe` - Boolean (0/1) indicating whether WebRTC based self-broadcast should be enabled inside the Webcasting Studio Application (if set to false, the webcasting app will only enable the use of external encoder).
+* `IsSelfServe` - Boolean (0/1) indicates whether WebRTC-based self-broadcast should be enabled inside the Webcasting Studio Application (if set to false, the webcasting app will enable the use of an external encoder).

-Example KMS_KWEBCAST2 metadata XML:
+#### KMS_KWEBCAST2 XML Example:

 ```xml
 <?xml version="1.0"?>